Hybridization in pines

 Both naturally and artificially occurring pine species (Pinus) can hybridize, combining their genetic material and sometimes creating hybrids that can be more or less vigorous than their parent species.
-An example of a naturally occurring hybrid pine is Pinus × sondereggeri, a naturally occurring cross between loblolly pine (P. taeda) and longleaf pine (P. palustris).
+Examples of naturally occurring hybrid pines are Pinus × rhaetica a naturally occurring hybrid between mountain pine and Scots pine (Pinus sylvestris); and Pinus × sondereggeri a hybrid between loblolly pine (P. taeda) and longleaf pine (P. palustris).
 An example of the many artificial hybrids is Pinus lambertiana × P. armandii.